Bogue Chitto State Park

 Washington Parish Free Fair (Washington Parish Fairgrounds, Franklinton) - The second oldest Parish Fair in Louisiana, and believed to be the largest county/parish free fair in the USA, occurs annually during the month of October.
 The Mile Branch Historical Settlement is located on the Washington Parish Fairgrounds, highlights the Scotch-Irish settlers of the Florida parishes.
 Visitors will see 19th-century living history activities ranging from sheep shearing to soap making to hymn singing, many of which are performed with original period equipment.

 Folsom Farmers Market (82341 Railroad Ave. one block west of La.
-25) Held every third Saturday from 9 a.m. to 1 p.m.
-Open March to November.
-Fresh seasonal produce from local vendors, yard eggs, handcrafted items, music, interesting speakers and demonstrations.
+25) Held every second and fourth Saturday from 9 a.m. to 1 p.m., year around.
+Fresh seasonal produce from local vendors, boiled peanuts, freshly made cracklins, and handcrafted items are among the wares available.

 D.A.
 Varnado Store Museum(936 Pearl St., Franklinton) - The hub of business and activity of Franklinton and Washington Parish at the beginning of the 20th century.
 The Museum is listed on the National Register of Historic Places.